-In a typical video chat interaction, WebRTC will try to optimize video frame resolution based on factors like network kbps, cpu processing power etc .
-For example if the network is congested WebRTC optimization lowers the resolution of the video frame sent/published.
+In a typical video chat interaction, WebRTC will try to optimize video frame resolution based on factors like network kbps, cpu processing power, etc. For example, if the network is congested, WebRTC optimization lowers the resolution of the video frame sent or published.

-In a typical video chat session using a camera, we recommend that you do not use the above setting and let WebRTC handle the optimization on its own.
+In a typical video chat session using a camera, it's recommended that you not use the above setting and let WebRTC handle the optimization on its own.

-In some "point and shoot" applications (for example, pointing your mobile phone camera towards a faulty wiring and publishing that to an technician on the other side) the resolution needs to be kept constant , as the captured video information/display are critical in nature (say the specification number on a faulty wire, in the same example mentioned above).
+In some "point and shoot" applications (for example, pointing your mobile phone camera towards a faulty wiring and publishing that to a technician on the other side) the resolution needs to be kept constant, as the captured video information or display are critical in nature (say the specification number on a faulty wire, in the example mentioned above).
 In such a case, you can still set the above flag and keep the resolution constant, even though you are using the camera and not sending screen sharing bitmaps.